Developing a Single Page App with FastAPI and React

 Frontend

-Start by defining the component UpdateTodo in frontend/src/components/Todos.jsx and passing two prop values, item and id to it:
+Start by defining the component UpdateTodo in frontend/src/components/Todos.tsx and passing two prop values, item and id to it:

 }

-The state variables above are for the modal, which we will create shortly, and to hold the todo value to be updated.
+The state variables above are for the modal, which we'll create shortly, and to hold the todo value to be updated.
 The fetchTodos context value is also imported for updating todos after the changes have been made.

 Now, let's write the function responsible for sending PUT requests.
 In the UpdateTodo component body, just after the state and context variables, add the following: